The Last Adam

 His vision proved to Paul that Jesus still lived as his followers claimed.
 Jesus had died, so he was resurrected, Paul reasoned.
 And therefore, he must be the long-awaited Messiah.
 That posed a few theological problems for Paul.
 The Romans had humiliated Jesus and executed him.
 So, why did Jesus have to die?
 Paul came up with an answer.
 In many religions, including Judaism during Passover, people sacrifice animals to please the gods.1 The Gospels agree that Jesus died either on the day of Preparation for the Passover or on Passover itself.
 Now, that doesn’t seem like a coincidence, so that pushed Paul’s thinking in this direction.
 Paul must have known that Jesus believed himself to be Adam.
 Adam led us out of Paradise, and Jesus would return us to it.

 And so, Paul reasoned that Jesus came to undo what Adam had done.
 The Jewish religion doesn’t place such a dramatic weight on the Fall.
 It definitely wouldn’t justify human sacrifice, or worse, murdering the Son of God.
-To make the argument work, Paul inflated the significance of the Fall to epic proportions.
+To make the argument work, Paul inflated the significance of the Fall to grandiose proportions.
 That is why Christianity, contrary to Judaism and Islam, places such an emphasis on sin.
 Paul turned Jesus into the sacrificial Lamb of God.
 In his view, we are all sinners because Adam was, but Jesus saved us by sacrificing himself.
-It is a novel idea not found in the Jewish religion and scriptures.
+It is a novel idea not found in Judaism or its scriptures.
 The Jewish religion opposes human sacrifice, and it is even blasphemous to think that God would require it, so this is alien to Jews, which made Paul’s innovation truly remarkable.

 The Lamb of God